goodlyrottenapple/calculus-toolbox-2/README.md

 # calculus-toolbox-2
 This is the new, much improved version of the original [calculus-toolbox](https://github.com/goodlyrottenapple/calculus-toolbox).
 The new version isn't quite feature ready, but contains most of the functionality of the original UI tool, whilst greatly simplifying the compilation of new calculi.
+Unlike the old toolbox, the new one also offers support for (finitary?) multitype display calculi, as discussed in the following [paper](http://www.cs.le.ac.uk/people/ak155/Papers/multi-type-deak.pdf).
 The new tool can load and modify display calculi at runtime, with no need for re-compilation.

 ## Download and Installation
 To get started, please download the [alpha version](https://github.com/goodlyrottenapple/calculus-toolbox-2/releases) for your operating system.
 For Windows users, when launching the toolbox for the first time, please enable the two firewall windows that pop up.